RHYTHM & COMPOSITION IN FLORAL DESIGN

 Repeat a Pattern

 When you repeat a pattern you are able to create a consistent flow of textures that allows the eye to see balance, creating a harmonious rhythm.
-You are probably asking how to repeat a pattern.
+How do you repeat a pattern?
 Here's an example: Take all the different types of flowers you will use in an arrangement, create the center of the arrangement using each type of flower in quantities of 3-5.
 Continue to repeat the original pattern with small variations throughout the rest of the arrangement.
 Consistency and repetition are the tools for beautiful floral rhythm.

 Connecting One Part to Another

 Sometimes arrangements have different visual "sections", like a base area with taller elements, or a cascading bouquet.
 It is important to create smooth and rhythmic transition between these parts to make sure the rhythm flows between the two.
 You can do this by using similar colors, intermediate tints and shades, or similar floral textures.
 Keep in mind spacing, color, and texture when you make a transition between patterns or parts of the design.
 A good transition between parts will create interesting floral texture and clear focal points.